the1laz/cgateweb/README.md

 cbus/write/#1/#2/#3/switch  -  Publish ON/OFF to these topics to turn lights on/off

 cbus/write/#1/#2/#3/ramp  -  Publish a % to ramp to that %.
 Optionally add a comma then a time (e.g. 50,4s or 100,2m).
 Also, INCREASE/DECREASE ramp by 5% up or down and ON/OFF turns on/off.

 This requests an update from all lights:

 cbus/write/#1/#2//getall - current values get published on the cbus/read topics

  #1,#2 and #3 should be replaced by your c-bus network number, application number, and the group number.

+Requesting an update on start or periodic updates can be set in the settings file.

+This requests the network tree:

+cbus/write/#1///gettree - result gets published on cbus/read/#1///tree

 Other notes:
 I made this for working with OpenHAB